- Aftercare and Recidivism

 Marshall addresses the many complexities that surround “justice” in the Bible: the Bible seems to hold conflicting points of view; there is a huge amount of data to deal with; the world of the Bible and our present world are vastly different.
 Marshall’s honest treatment of this subject is direct yet almost lyrical in tone.
 He clearly manages a thorny, multi-faceted subject and ultimately singles out the broad areas of theological agreement among the Bible’s writers.
 Highly stimulating.
 Highly inspirational.

-Amid all the hand-wringing about the loss of community in America these days, here is a book that celebrates the ability of neighbourhoods to heal themselves from within.
+Amid all the hand-wringing about the loss of community in America these days, here is a book that celebrates the ability of neighborhoods to heal themselves from within.
 John McKnight shows how competent communities have been invaded and colonized by professionalized services — often with devastating results.
 Overwhelmed by these social services, community spirit falters: families collapse, schools fail, violence spreads, and medical systems spiral out of control.
 Instead of more or better services, the basis for resolving many of America’s social problems is the community capacity of the local citizens.

 This new edition of The Prison and the Factory, a classic work on radical criminology, includes two new, long essays from the authors and a foreword from Professor Jonathan Simon (UC Berkeley).
 In the two essays, Melossi and Pavarini reflect on the origins, development and fortune of The Prison and the Factory in relation to the debates surrounding mass incarceration that has taken place since this book was first published 40 years ago.
 The reputation of the original work has long been established worldwide, and this updated version will be of special interest to scholars of the criminal justice system, penology, and Marxist theory.

-This seminal book examines the links between the development of capitalist political economy and changing forms of social control.
+This seminal book examines the links between the development of a capitalist political economy and changing forms of social control.
 Melossi and Pavarini analyze the connection between the creation of penal institutions and regimes in Europe and the USA and the problems generated by the emergence of capitalist social relations.
 They provide a thorough neo-Marxist view of emergent capitalism and the penal mechanisms constructed to deal with the labour problem.

 If our world is so sophisticated, why is there so much injustice?
 What can believers do?
 Can we ever expect justice?
 Dr. Paul Nyquist, former president of Moody Bible Institute, addresses these questions and more in his new book, Is Justice Possible?
 At its core, this is a book about an attribute of God.
 Rather than rely on our ideas of justice, we must look to the One who made us and embodies justice perfectly.
 Only then can we pursue justice in purposeful, effective, eternal ways.